Business Plan Writing: Financial Projections and Analysis

 The modern way of processing your financial book-keeping is to use online accounting software systems, which has the additional benefit of automatically generating your financial statements.

 If you’re already familiar with accounting software like Xero or QuickBooks, you can create your financial projections for your detailed business plan.
-The software will help you organise your baseline budget data.
+The software will help you organize your baseline budget data.
 Microsoft Excel is also a commonly used tool for this purpose.

 Alternatively, you can use business plan creation software like LivePlan, (an online business planning and financial management software) or talk with your financial advisor.